You just installed new siding on your home – turns out it wasn’t the best roof color match you hoped it would be.

 Cream and Beige Home Roof Color Options

 If you own a cream-colored or beige house, choose a shingle color in the hue of blue, green, brown, gray or black to create an eye-catching blend of colors.
 These cool colors will pair nicely with the warmth cream and beige siding brings.
+Cedar shake or cedar shingle roofing would work well with a cream or beige home.

 Brown Home Roof Color Options